RoachOSL/Java_Remitly_Internship_2024/README.md

 You can run the application in two ways:

 1. **Using the Command Line:**
-   After building the project, navigate to the `build/libs` directory:
+   After building the project, navigate to the `build/libs` directory and execute:

     ```bash
-    cd build/libs
-    ```

-   Then, use one of the following commands to run the JAR file:

-    ```bash
     java -jar Validate_AWS-1.0.jar "{Your JSON String formatted according to AWS::IAM::Role Policy}"
     ```

-   or
+   or, if you have a JSON file:

     ```bash
     java -jar Validate_AWS-1.0.jar "/absolute/path/to/json/file.json"